makinacorpus/DbToolsBundle/docs/content/introduction/getting-started.md

 ```

 :::tip
-If this command returns an error, got to the [binaries configuration section](/introduction/configuration#binaries)
+If this command returns errors, get to the [binaries configuration section](/introduction/configuration#binaries)
-to understant how to solve them.
+to understand how to solve them.
 :::

 ## `db-tools:backup`